 And you’ve been working towards it too!

 You’ve been crunching and planking and leg-raising and ab-rolling your guts off.
-And you can feel it coming.
+And you can regard it coming.
 You can feel you’re getting stronger down there.
 But you got nothing to show for it.

 That tee, alas, will need to remain on this year too.
 Sigh.

 Sound familiar?
-Well it does to me.
+Well, it does to me.

 Having been obese for most of my life, getting that 6-pack was my ultimate fantasy.
 But here’s the problem.
 13+ years into my fitness journey, and I still don’t have abs!

-I caught a few glimpses once, when I was training for a full-marathon.
+I caught a few glimpses once when I was training for a full marathon.
 Today, under the right kind of studio lights, if I stand at a particular angle, I can show you a pale silhouette of how they will be once they come.
 But I don’t have them.
 And that’s frustrating.

 What I do have, after all these years of struggle, is a roadmap to getting abs.
 And a lot more perspective on why I want them in the first place.